Skip to main content

 Cost guard rails

 Set spend caps per model and per tenant.
 When the cap is reached, agents using that model pause until you raise the limit or switch models.
+This prevents runaway costs from a misbehaving agent or a webhook that fires too often.
+See Monitoring for usage and cost reporting.

 Bring-your-own-key vs platform-managed